moerv9/sentiment/docs/7_Visualisation.md

 In this project, [Pandas](https://pandas.pydata.org) was used for data analysis and [Matplotlib](https://matplotlib.org) to visualise the data.
 They both work seamlessly with streamlit.

-In the following section are explanations for the single parts that have been visualised on a Website as required in [FR 60](2_Concept.md#should-have).
+In the following section are explanations with screenshots (from the 24th August 2022) for the single parts that have been visualised on a Website [[FR 60](2_Concept.md#should-have)].

-Screenshots of the site were taken at 24th August 2022 and are used to explain everything below.

-A video was made to explain the whole visualisation in total (Which is also in the [visualisation](./img/visualisation/) folder).
+A video was made to explain the whole visualisation in total (It is also in the [visualisation](./img/visualisation/) folder).

 [![Watch the Video](https://img.youtube.com/vi/bHvFifWAr1A/hqdefault.jpg)](https://youtu.be/bHvFifWAr1A)